-WELCOME TO TELLURIC EXPLORATION OIL AND GAS, LLC,
+WELCOME TO TELLURIC LLC

-WHERE GOOD FAITH, HONESTY, AND PARTNERS MERGE.
+WHERE GOOD FAITH, HONESTY, and PARTNERS MERGE

 The company offers turnkey oil and gas investment opportunities through direct participation programs.
 These opportunities enable partners to participate in the potential cash flow and unique tax benefits associated with oil and gas investments.
 Especially important in today’s economy, oil and gas investments allow partners to diversify and reinforce their portfolios with a commodity that is in steady demand.
 In addition, partners have the opportunity to play a key role in promoting our country’s energy independence from foreign oil through domestic drilling programs.

 These fundamental requirements must be met before Telluric LLC considers the purchase of the lease.